 Throughout the curriculum we place emphasis upon the children working with meaning, understanding and through first-hand practical experiences.
-Whilst emphasising basic skills we teach within a coherent framework, which encompasses all of the National Curriculum subjects and Religious Education.
-Integrated into our curriculum are the themes of health, safety, environmental and community education.
+Whilst emphasising basic skills we teach within a coherent framework, which encompasses the Early Years Foundation Stage Framework, all the National Curriculum subjects and Religious Education.
+Integrated into our curriculum are the themes of health, safety, environmental and community education as well as an appreciation of what it means to be British.